2xic/optimization-playground/notes/ilya-30-papers/readme.md

 ## [Keeping Neural Networks Simple by Minimizing the Description Length of the Weights](https://www.cs.toronto.edu/~hinton/absps/colt93.pdf)
 [Minimum description length](https://en.wikipedia.org/wiki/Minimum_description_length)

-- Weight pruning (dropout less foramlized ?)
+- Weight pruning (dropout less formalized ?)
 - Uses a coding schema to encode the weights

 TODO: need to look more into this one.